The following are available positions with the Task Force.

 - Strong communication and collaboration skills

-- Excellent Microsoft Office suite skills, familiarity with Google Drive
+- Excellent Microsoft Office suite skills, familiarity with Google Drive and cloud platforms

 - Content creation and graphic design a plus (IE: creating flyers, etc.)